Patrice Koehl

 • Summary: If I ask you to turn in a summary, I am expected an unbiased account of what the paper says.
 Do not indicate whether you agree of disagree with what the authors say.
 Make sure to write in prose: bullet points for example are not OK.
 A summary should be 0.5 to 1 page long.

-• Quotes: If I ask you to turn in quotes from a reading, I'm asking for you to find two short and insightful quotes from the text.
-Give the page reference.
+• Quotes: If I ask you to turn in quotes from a reading, I'm asking for you to find either one or two short and insightful quote(s) from the text.
 You may redact for clarity or concision.
 After each quote, write a small paragraph to discuss what it means, in the context of the reading, to the author.
 You are allowed to provide an opinion.
-Come to class prepared to discuss the quotes you selected.

 1: W 09/24 Why ethics and why ethics in technology?
 Nothing due on the first day of class.
 Lucky you ;-) A brief introduction to ethics / ECS088 Read on next entry what you need to do for Friday